 How To Make Boho Wooden Ornaments

 1..
-The first thing you need to do is to play around with the bits of curtain finals, glue them together to make shapes.
+The first thing you need to do is to play around with the bits of curtain finals.
+Glue them together to make shapes.
 Just work out what combinations you like.
 In most cases, I just stuck two wooden pieces together, by putting glue on the flat edges.

-I painted three coats of paint in different colors as I wanted to create a worn a slightly chippy look for the ornaments.
+I painted three coats of paint in different colours as I wanted to create a worn a slightly chippy look for the ornaments.
 To do this I rubbed small spots of the wet paint off before it dried on each coat.

 Also, when the ornaments were fully dried I sanded the edges a little.

-3. Next, I gave the wooden ornaments a touch of gold luster.
+3. Next, I gave the wooden ornaments a touch of gold lustre.
 I did this by mixing a small amount of gold pigment powder with furniture wax.
 This was then rubbed into the ornament and buffed with a lint-free cloth.